-Each officer, the Executive Board, and the Board of Trustees shall prepare reports biennially of their work and official acts and submit such reports to the General Secretary-Treasurer on or before the tenth (10th) day of April prior to the convention of the Association in order that they may be printed and placed in the hands of the delegates at the opening of each convention.
+Each officer, the Executive Board, and the Board of Trustees shall prepare reports biennially of their work and official acts and submit such reports to the General-Secretary Treasurer no later than sixty (60) days prior to the opening of the convention.
+Such reports shall be made available electronically to the delegates and alternates no later than the opening of the convention.